javicar31/M5Stack_CardKB_ESP32-S3/README.md

 -This is a project that aims to use the M5Stack Keyboard as a wired/wireless keyboard.

 Things to note:
-- If youre connecting the CardKB directly with I2C on the QTPY STEMMA port remember to change WIRE with WIRE1
+- If youre connecting the CardKB directly with I2C on the QTPY port remember to change WIRE with WIRE1
 - all keys work.
 Control key is mapped to Fn

 This project was done out of necessity for a small/thin portable keyboard to interact with my Pi